 Our mission is to help build a world guided by reason and compassion for all sentient beings.
 We make both grants to nonprofits and investments in socially beneficial companies.
+Our current focus areas are outlined below.

 Artificial Intelligence

-AI governance and policy
+AI governance

 AI welfare